Vale S.A.: Diversification into non-ferrous metals, coal and phosphate

-In 2014, Vale sold its interest in Fosbrasil S.A., a manufacturer of phosphate-based products.
+In 2014, Vale sold its interest in Fosbrasil S.A., a manufacturer of phosphate-based products to Israel Chemicals Ltd for $52 million.

 In 2015, the company announced that it would sell a 25% interest in gold produced from its Salobo mine, located in Brazil, to Silver Wheaton for US$900 million.

 In 2015, the company entered into a letter of intent to sell bauxite assets to Norsk Hydro.

 On 26 November 2015, Vale announced that it planned to reduce its budget for capital expenditures from US$8 billion in 2015 to US$6.2 billion in 2016, with further reductions to US$4–5 billion by 2018.

+In May 2023 it was announced by Eduardo Bartolomeo that Mark Cutifani would be appointed as Chair of the new Vale Base Metals (VBM) subsidiary in a spin-off event.
+Vale was looking to divest from its tar baby, as early as December 2022.
+At the time VBM was a supplier to Tesla and General Motors.
+Reports were afoot that GM, Mitsui, and the Saudi Public Investment Fund were interested buyers of a 10% stake.
+Former Tesla executive Jerome Guillen would join the "energy transition board" of VBM along with Cutifani.